The-Anton/eSustain/README.md

 through this process.)
 2. Download the starter sample for the codelab.
 3. Open the sample into Android Studio.
-4. Build and run the sample.
+4. Build the project and run the sample.
 You may need to update gradle and library versions.
 Follow the guidance provided by Android Studio.
 5. If you build the project and finds an error regarding Cuberto/liquid-swipe-android, then consider this [Cuberto/liquid-swipe-android](https://github.com/Cuberto/liquid-swipe-android) github repo to add your credentials into the project